Artoriuz/ArtCNN/README.md

 - `SH`: Trained with LR images that have been downsampled with Hermite.
 Use this if you want some mild sharpening.
 - `DN`: Trained with LR images that have been moderately compressed.
 Use this to clean compression artifacts at the expense of some fine-detail.
 - `DS`: Trained with LR images that have been moderately compressed and downsampled with Hermite.
 This provides mild artifact cleaning and sharpening, which might work well for low quality web sources.
-- `DIV2K`: Trained on the DIV2K dataset.
-This variant should be a little better on live-action content.

 The baseline models in the root directory ara luma prescalers.
 They double luma without touching chroma at all.